Whenever we’re staying local and fancy a bit of seaside nostalgia, Southwold is the place we head to.

 Today, Southwold is a genteel seaside town which still has its feet paddling in the Victorian era.
 A visit here really is like stepping back into the past.

-It has an award-winning sandy beach though most of it is covered by the sea at high tide so if you’re planning on some lazy sunbathing make sure you know when the tide is out so you can access the beach.
+It has an award-winning sandy beach.
+However, most of it is covered by the sea at high tide.
+So if you’re planning on some lazy sunbathing make sure you know the tide times..

 A trip to Southwold isn’t complete without a walk up and down the pier.
-Built in 1900, it was refurbished in 2001 though retains the feel of its heyday.
+Built in 1900, the pier was refurbished in 2001.
+It retains the feel of its heyday.

 This is in no small part due to Tim Hunkin’s amazing water clock and coin operated amusement machines which bring Victoriana into the modern day.
 He could not have chosen a more fitting town for his creations!